dvlprdave/learn-nextjs/notes.md

 - Add a folder called `posts` to the `pages` directory.
 - Within that `posts` folder add a file named `[id].js`.

-The bracking naming convention is as follows:
+The bracket naming convention is as follows:

 - Brackets instantly make the page a dynamic route.
-- File name within the brackers is simply a variable.
+- The file name within the brackets is simply a variable.
 - Whatever name you place within the bracket represents the query parameter for that page.

 Let's add some code to the `[id].js` file: